 They also vary in price, with most tests ranging from $50 to $120, though some can cost as much as $500.

 How a DNA Test for Weight Loss Works

 To get started with a weight loss DNA test, you'll provide either a saliva sample or a buccal swab (from the inside of your cheek), and mail it back to the company in a pre-addressed envelope.

-Once they get your sample, lab technicians process it, looking for a combination of gene variants that may identify food sensitivities such as lactose or gluten.
+Once they get your sample, lab technicians process it, looking for a combination of gene variants that are thought to be related to food sensitivities.

 How Does Your DNA Relate to Weight Loss?

 Your DNA may relate to weight loss in many ways.
 Researchers are looking into ways that common genetic variations may predispose individuals to obesity and difficulty with certain types of nutrient breakdown.

 However, It is important to understand that many of these genes work together with environmental factors to result in an individual’s weight.
 Therefore, it is a complicated picture.

 At this time, there is not enough research to determine a specific diet or exercise regiment from certain variations.